trivialTZ/Lsst-Twilight-SNe/README.md

 strategies or extend the planner for different surveys.

 Recent additions provide a Rubin-style photometry model and a minimal SNANA SIMLIB writer.
-Planned exposures are now capped to avoid pixel saturation, and setting ``--simlib-out`` on the CLI writes a SIMLIB file alongside the usual planning CSVs.
+Planned exposures are capped to avoid pixel full‑well saturation by summing the central‑pixel electrons from the SN point source, local host‑galaxy surface brightness (per pixel), and sky background (per pixel).
+Optional inputs support rest‑frame host SB with Tolman dimming and an optional compact host knot.
+Setting ``--simlib-out`` on the CLI writes a SIMLIB file alongside the usual planning CSVs.

 See `twilight_planner_pkg/README.md` for detailed usage instructions and module documentation.